vcc-csc212/sm21/_docs/labs/lab05/lab05.md

 5. Implement and test the overloaded constructors
     > **Note:** You should initialize **all member variables** in all constructors so you don't end up with any garbage values.
 6. Implement and test `append()` and `prepend()`
+    > **Notes:**
-    > **Note:** the array should increase its capacity by the scaling factor whenever it's full.
-If the array is empty to begin with, increase its capacity to 1.
-Recall the algorithm for inserting into an an array:
+- The array should increase its capacity by the scaling factor whenever it's full.
+- If the array is empty to begin with, increase its capacity to 1.
+- Recall the algorithm for inserting into an an array:
     ```
     If array is NOT full:
         insert into our array